ronmarco/project-pages/_posts/2017-04-10-Tracking Devices.md

 I primarily use device status to control my automations in two ways

-1. Trigger for automaitons - start automations
+1. Trigger for automations - start automations
-2. Condition for automaations - control when they running
+2. Condition for automations - control when they running

 Triggers are helpful when you want an automation to run when you arrive home, for example.
 You can also log the status with other Home Assistant components, such as [IFTTT](https://home-assistant.io/components/ifttt/).